resheku/my-awesome/README.md

 - [mozilla-services/markus](https://github.com/mozilla-services/markus) - Markus is a Python library for generating metrics
 - [mps-youtube/yewtube](https://github.com/mps-youtube/yewtube) - yewtube, forked from mps-youtube , is a Terminal based YouTube player and downloader.
 No Youtube API key required.
 - [mrocklin/multipledispatch](https://github.com/mrocklin/multipledispatch) - Multiple dispatch
-- [multiversecoder/darknet.py](https://github.com/multiversecoder/darknet.py) - darknet.py is a network application with no dependencies other than Python and Tor, useful to anonymize the traffic of linux servers and workstations.
 - [mutpy/mutpy](https://github.com/mutpy/mutpy) - MutPy is a mutation testing tool for Python 3.x source code
 - [mwilliamson/stickytape](https://github.com/mwilliamson/stickytape) - Convert Python packages into a single script
 - [mwouts/itables](https://github.com/mwouts/itables) - Python DataFrames as Interactive DataTables